Page 1 Page 2 Page 3 Page 4

 In the first part of this article, I discussed the benefits of automatic form resizing (AFR) compared to using layout guides and anchoring.

 In the second section, I showed how the resizing code can add an adjustable zoom feature to your forms together with the use of AFR with datasheet, split & navigation forms.
-Some potential issues were discussed together with possible solutions for each of these.

-The third part of this article explains how the code works and provides tips for using the code most effectively in your own applications.
+This third part of this article explains how the code works and provides tips for using the code most effectively in your own applications.

-The fourth part of the article will explain all the latest features added in version 3.90
+The fourth part of the article will explain all the latest features added in version 3.90 or later.

 1. How Does the Code Work?
 Return To Top